uriweb/uri-component-library/README.md

 See [this documentation](https://www.uri.edu/wordpress/components/) to learn about components and how to use them.

-## What's new in 5.0.2
+## What's new in 5.0.3

-CL 5.0.2 is a bug fix release.

-* Fixes an issue where the Menu block options would indicate that no menus were available, even if ones existed
-* Improves WAI-ARIA keyboard interactions for components with media pickers (see [Wordpress](https://developer.wordpress.org/block-editor/components/toolbar-button/) and [W3](https://www.w3.org/TR/wai-aria-practices/#toolbar) docs for details)
+CL 5.0.3 is a supplemental update to v5.0.2 released after v5.1.0.
+It contains changes not released in v5.1.0, but that will be included in later versions.

+* Adds TikTok to the Social Bar component
+* Updates the X (formerly Twitter) logo
+* Updates resolution of social media icons
 * Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-component-library/pull/210/commits) and the [issue tracker](https://github.com/uriweb/uri-component-library/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-component-library/pull/229/commits) and the [issue tracker](https://github.com/uriweb/uri-component-library/issues).

 ## How do I get set up?